farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 I was a developer and also found myself in a QA team.
 I joined with the intention of making the lives of developers easier by changing the QA team to focus on earlier, not faster feedback.
-When I stared on the QA team, I knew nothing about QA processes, half of which appeared to be [testing theatre](https://dannorth.net/blog/we-need-to-talk-about-testing/).
+When I started on the QA team, I knew nothing about QA processes.
+Later I found that half of which appeared to be [testing theatre](https://dannorth.net/blog/we-need-to-talk-about-testing/).

 # 4:56 It takes a long time to find and fix things

 The benefit adjudication engine was fairly complex.
-When a mistake was made a low level, it would take a long time for the QA team to identify where the issue was so that they could assign the bug to the right person.
+When a mistake was made at a low level, it would take a long time for the QA team to identify where the issue was so that they could assign the bug to the right person.
 Then the developer had to setup all the data to try and test it which would take them a while.
 What my QA team did for them in the end was make it easier for them to recreate the setup data in their dev environment.
 If a defect was found later on in the QA environment, it was more likely that the source was one of the less complex components.